C-J7/ECommerceBackend/Readme.md

 - Postman or thunderClient or whatever tool you use to test API endpoints.

 ## Setup
-1. Initialize project (if not already):
+1. Initialize project (if not done already):
   - `npm init`
 2. Install dependencies:
   - `npm i express`